LucioFranco/blog/content/blog/announce-tonic-0.2.md

 via the `tonic::codec::Codec` trait but codegen would always tie directly to `prost`.
 Which means that if you wanted to write a custom codec you would have to manually replicate what `tonic-build` does.
-This is no longer true as we now have traits that can be implemetned within `tonic-build` to guide codegen in the correct direction.
+This is no longer true as we now have traits that can be implemented within `tonic-build` to guide codegen in the correct direction.

 In the future, `tonic` will also provide support for flatbuffers via the new